 The resulting picture is this.
 Described at the most fundamental level, the constituents of the world have properties that are neither mental nor physical.
 These neutral properties of every fundamental entity give rise to physical and mental (or protomental) properties.
 Thus each fundamental constituent is complex: it has mental (or protomental) properties, it has physical properties, and it has these two sets of properties as a necessary consequence of its having a third set of properties—the neutral properties.

-The foundational role played by the neutral properties (in the Neither Sense) suggests that the view is a form of neutral monism.
+The foundational role played by the neutral properties (in the Neither Sense) can be taken to suggest that the view is a form of neutral monism.
 This interpretation can be further supported by arguing that the neutral properties ground the other properties of the basic entities, and that grounded properties make for “no addition to being”.
+However, it departs from traditional neutral monism in holding that the basic constituents have intrinsic physical and mental (or protomental) properties in addition to the neutral ones.
+Thus, it is perhaps best characterized as a form of the dual-aspect theory or property dualism.
+But others might call it a panpsychism since each fundamental entity has mental (or protomental) features.

 In the search for a solution to the mind-body problem one may be captivated by the thought that we know less about matter than we are commonly led to believe.
 All we do (or can) know are the dispositional properties of matter.
 When combined with the insight that dispositions need categorical grounds, one discovers that one’s conception of matter is radically incomplete.
 In addition to all the dispositional properties that physics treats of, matter must have intrinsic categorical properties.
 Since the nature of these intrinsic properties is unknown, the following bold thought suggests itself.
 Perhaps these properties play a dual role: in addition to grounding to dispositional properties of matter, they also serve as the grounds of our conscious experience.
 These are the kinds of considerations that may lead one to Russellian monism, the view that